crs4/docker-hadoop/README.md

  The available options are:

- * `-r | --repository <REPO_NAME>`: the repository which the docker image has to build associated (e.g., `crs4`, which is the default) ;
+ * `-r | --repository <REPO_NAME>`: the tag repository of the Docker image (e.g., `crs4`, which is the default) ;
- * `-p | --prefix <IMAGE_PREFIX>`: the prefix to give to the building image (e.g., `docker-`, which is the default).
+ * `-p | --prefix <IMAGE_PREFIX>`: the prefix of the Docker image name (e.g., `docker-`, which is the default).

- As an example, the command `./build-image.sh hadoop-2.6.0` produces the image `crs4/docker-hadoop-2.6.0`.
+ As an example, the command `./build-image.sh hadoop-2.6.0` produces the image named `crs4/docker-hadoop-2.6.0`.

 ### Update your /etc/hosts ###

-In order to easily use the Wev Console of the Hadoop services you have to update your /etc/hosts in such a way that hostnames of the containers running the Hadoop services are correctly resolved.
-This can be easily done using the `net-utils/service-host-finder.sh`:
+In order to easily use the Web Console apps of the Hadoop services you have to update your /etc/hosts in such a way that hostnames of the containers running the Hadoop services are correctly resolved.
+This can be easily done using the `net-utils/service-host-finder.sh` script:

 	Usage: net-utils/service-host-finder.sh [options] [service_port/service_protocol[,...]
 	       Available options: